 The Glenarm Festival of Voice will take place from 22-24 August 2025.

 Now in its fifteenth year, the festival includes three free BBC Radio 3 recitals to experience, which will be recorded live for national broadcast in the autumn, a morning of free children’s activities and an afternoon recital in The Coach House at Glenarm Castle, and a thrilling vocal competition featuring five young opera singers selected from across the island of Ireland.
-The finalists will be announced in June

 This year’s BBC Radio 3 Recitals have been curated along the theme of ‘Landscapes’ by Simon Lepper who will accompany the three artists performing this year, mezzo soprano Carolyn Dobbin, baritone James Atkinson and tenor Santiago Sanchez.